schnitzi/rampart/README.md

 file as FENs) against the set of moves that your move generator generates.
 Your move generator should generate the exact same set of resulting boards in all cases -- no more, and no less.
+If there is any discrepancy, this probably means one of these things:
+* a bug in your move generator
+* a bug in your FEN-to-board reader
+* a bug in your board-to-FEN converter
-If there is any discrepancy, you probably have a bug in your move generator.
-(Or, possibly, there's a bug in the test data -- please let me know, so I can fix it!)
+* a bug in your test
+* a bug in the test data -- please let me know, so I can fix it!

 ### Type 2: Algebraic move names